 Kids and parents don’t need to agree 100% on what the college experience should look like, but having everyone on the same page is vital to having a positive experience overall.
 In the end, the best thing kids and parents can do for each other is to communicate their hopes and fears to arrive at options that leave the child looking forward to college rather than dreading it.

 If you’re still having problems balancing choices with your parent or child, a college counselor can be a good third party to help you settle disputes.
+Just because parents and kids disagree at first, doesn’t mean you can’t reach a truce with a college counselor to mediate.
 They’ll be able to present the facts without any bias, and help to mediate arguments or disagreements.
 Everyone can use help when it comes to making big decisions, and for parents and kids alike, college can be one of the biggest decisions of all.